Best Paper Award

 We are proud to announce the Best Paper Award recognizing authors of outstanding technical contribution to CSHM-8.
 The Award will acknowledge groundbreaking research in the field of civil SHM for its importance and contribution to the area, to highlight theoretical and practical innovations that are likely to shape the future of SHM in civil engineering both in Europe and worldwide.

 The Best Paper Award is sponsored by Infrastructures (ISSN 2412-3811).
 All papers accepted for oral presentation will be eligible for the Award.
 The winner will receive a 500 CHF honorarium.
-The award will be presented during the Award ceremony at the Workshop dinner by an ISHMII Council member attending the conference, or by a party designated by the Council.
+The award will be presented during the Award ceremony by an ISHMII Council member attending the conference, or by a party designated by the Council.

 Keynote Speaker Announcement

 On behalf of the Organizing Committee and the International Society for Structural Health Monitoring of Intelligent Infrastructure, we are pleased to announce our keynote speakers:

 “Dynamic Testing and Continuous Monitoring of Transportation and Energy Infrastructures”

 Former Professor at University of Genoa, Technical Director at RINA Consulting S.p.A.,

 “Structural Health Monitoring for the management of existing structures: the UNI 11634 Guidelines”